alextselegidis/easyappointments/README.md

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

-You can build the files by running `npm run build`.
+You can build the files by running `composer install; npm run build`.
 This command will bundle everything to a `build` directory.

 ## Installation